Naseband/ProcessLoopbackCapture/README.md

 }

 // We are now capturing!
+// ...

+LoopbackCature.StopCapture();

+CoUninitialize();
 ```

-From there you can use StopCapture, PauseCapture, ResumeCapture and GetState to control the capture.
+You can use StopCapture, PauseCapture, ResumeCapture and GetState to control the capture.
 GetState is thread safe, but all other functions must be called on the same thread that StartCapture was called on.

 If StartCapture returns an error, the capture client is reset completely and you are free to try again.

 A ProcessLoopbackCapture instance can also be destroyed at any time.
-The AudioClient will be uninitialized properly.
+The AudioClient will be stopped properly.
 Again, make sure that if destroying the object would cause the capture to be stopped, you will need to destroy it on the same thread that *started* the capture.
 This is a requirement from the WASAPI engine.
 Not doing so can lead to random errors and crashes.

 # Notes

 StartCapture is a blocking operation.
-On some systems, depending on load and device activity, there may be times where it takes a few seconds to execute.
+On some systems, depending on load and device activity, there may be times where it takes a few hundred milliseconds to execute.

 For fast capture starting/stopping without changing any settings, you can use PauseCapture and ResumeCapture.